emarcey/cicerone/glossary/styles.md

 	* Pilsner
 	* some add Munich or other aromatic malts
 	* some use kettle/grain adjuncts to lighten body while boosting ABV
-* Hops: East Kent, Styrian Golding, Noble (Saaz, Hallertau)
+* Hops: East Kent, Styrian Golding, Noble (Saaz and Hallertau)
 * Other Names:
-* Glassware: tulip, goblet, chalic
+* Glassware: tulip, goblet, chalice
 * Color: light gold to gold (4-6 SRM)
 * Alcohol: elevated (6-7.5% ABV)
 * Mouthfeel: